NCAR/S2S-Climate-Forecasts-for-Watersheds/S2S-app/ReadMe.md

 # S2S Climate Outlooks for Watersheds web-app
 This web-app is built with R Shiny and can be found at [http://hydro.rap.ucar.edu/s2s/](http://hydro.rap.ucar.edu/s2s/).
+The data files referenced in the ui, server, and global files are not added to GitHub because of size.
+The data files for the real-time part of the web-app are produced using scripts found in the scripts/ directory.

 ### Notes for website
 1. Log into directory of site.